DiscoveryGroup/bmgraph-java/bmgraph.md

 ### Node Attributes

+A line like this:

     # _attributes Type_DBID key=value ...

-Node attributes for the node `Type_DBID` (which must already have appeared in the BMGraph file, either as a special node or as part of an edge).
+specifies node attributes for the node `Type_DBID`.
+The specified node must already have appeared in the BMGraph file, either as a special node or as part of an edge.
 Attributes are given as key-value pairs separated by spaces.
 A node is not required to have any attributes, in which case it also need not have an `_attributes` line.
 A single node may have any number of `_attributes` lines.
 If a single attribute key appears multiple times, the last seen takes effect.
 Otherwise all new lines for a single node simply add new keys on top of the existing attributes.

 An example of node attributes: